Reddone/case-ql/README.md

 ## TODO

-- [ ] setup an easy build and release process and move to sonatype (it's my first open source project)
-- [ ] provide support for caliban
+- [ ] provide support for caliban (I have to study the project and ZIO)

 - [ ] add joins inside select queries (help appreciated)

 - [ ] add aggregations inside select queries (help appreciated)

 - [ ] abstract over Fragment in order to include scalalikejdbc support (proposals accepted)

-- [ ] fix spacing inside queries
+- [ ] fix spacing inside queries (nice to have for readability)

 ## Inspiration